Ghelder/holbertonschool-shell/init_files_variables_and_expansions/README.md

 ## 11. converts a base 2 number to base 10.
 ## 12. Print a couple of letters of possible combinations.
 ## 13. Prints number with two decimal places.
+## 14. converts a base 10 number to base 16.